hendrtd/engr-1110/docs/modules/m07/hands-on/trello-team.md

 1. Name your workspace ![workspace](img/workspace.png)

-1. Click *Skip* to avoid signing up for Premium or the free trial.
-The free version is all you need.
+1. Click *Skip* to avoid signing up for Premium or the free trial. **The free version is all you need.**

 1. From the main workspace screen you can explore the template gallery to get an idea of the kinds of boards you can build. ![](img/home.png)

+1. Build a sample board and explore the different options you have for organzing and planning your work.

+**You will need to be working with your team in lab to complete the remainder of this activity.**

+1. While sitting

+1. Select one member of your team to complete the next steps

 1. Click on the plus symbol (+) at the top of the screen to create a new board.
    ![](img/create-board.png)